nelcea/EmbeddedSwift-nRF52-Examples/README.md

 In this project, we show how to generate random numbers using Embedded Swift and nRF Connect SDK.
 Check out the [Randomness on nRF52 using Embedded Swift](https://www.ericbariaux.com/posts/random_nrf52/) blog post for more information.

+## Traffic Light

+This example implements a simple traffic light, with some basic timing logic to move between the different states.